 Further enquiries about copyright and licensing, please contact the Licensing Manager.

-If any person becomes aware that any defamatory, inaccurate or copyright infringing material is included within VITAL or any other reason why it would be expedient for the University to remove the materials whilst an investigation is undertaken by the Head of Department, they must contact the University Computing Services Department immediately.
+If any person becomes aware that any defamatory, inaccurate or copyright infringing material is included within Canvas or any other reason why it would be expedient for the University to remove materials whilst an investigation is undertaken by the Head of Department, they must contact the University Computing Services Department immediately.